rellu/vault-scm-plugin/readme.md

 NOTE
 ====

-This is version 0.1 and might still have some issue.
+* This is version 0.1 and might still have some unexpected issues.
-We are not affiliated with SourceGear so in this sense this is an unofficial plugin.
+* We are not affiliated with SourceGear so in this sense this is an unofficial plugin.
-This software is MIT licensed open-source, so please fork it and make updates as you require.
+* This software is MIT licensed open-source, so please free to fork it and improve it :)

 Installation
 ============

 * Copy the .hpi file to <jenkins>/plugins/ or use the GUI installer on "manage Jenkins->manage plugins->advanced"
 * Restart Jenkins

+Note: you need to have vault command line tool installed to use this plugin.

 Usage
 =====